openblockchains/crypto-quotes/README.md

   §

+Right now at the all-time high (ATH) no one who has HODL is down.
+That's a good feeling.

+I HODL, you HODL, we HODL!

+> Austrian Maximalist comments:
+>
+>  I bought at the all-time high (ATH) and I'm UP.

+  §

 Bitcoin Classic (BTC) is ridiculous; in what world is paying $15 to move a mere $90 ok?
 This is literally worst than PayPal, Western Union and my bank COMBINED (it costs the same if I were to send with all three TOGETHER).